 This flight path is used to set pupil targets and monitor progress during years 7-9.

 More detailed information regarding the criteria used to decide the assessment of pupils is given below

 Parents can monitor the progress of their child by accessing termly (years 7-9) or half termly (years 10-11) progress reports by logging into Go4Schools.com.

 An example of a year 7-9 progress report is shown below:

 The teacher target is based on the KS2-4 assessment flight path (see above) and progress is measured comparing the current working grade to this teacher target.

 The report also assesses the pupil's attitude towards learning, their behaviour for learning and the quality of homework for learning.

 How to access progress reports in Go4schools

-Parents should go to Parents tab on Go4schools.com
+Parents should go to the Parents tab above and choose Go4schools.com

 First time users should enter their personal email address under the “First-time User” area and click “Please send me a password”.
 The email address MUST match the email we have on our system in school, otherwise it will not be recognised and you will have to contact the school to update your email address.